n-ckr-ch-rds-n/interviews/quiz_questions.md

 - Separating the app's components enables developers to work on different parts of the app simultaneously.
 - It also means that components, being independent of each other, are more likely to be able to be reused in other apps.

+##### What's the advantage of a no-sql database?
+What are the benefits of a SQL database over other types of data-stores?

 How would you build an API?
 What language would you use?
+What is the DOM?
 What is an 'n plus 1' problem?
 What is the difference between a linked list and an array list?
 Name a design pattern; how would you use it?